Aliases for PPP1CB Gene

 GeneCards Summary for PPP1CB Gene

-PPP1CB (Protein Phosphatase 1, Catalytic Subunit, Beta Isozyme) is a Protein Coding gene.
-Diseases associated with PPP1CB include hiv-1 and cardiac conduction defect.
-Among its related pathways are Signaling by GPCR and Proteoglycans in cancer.
-GO annotations related to this gene include protein kinase binding and myosin-light-chain-phosphatase activity.
-An important paralog of this gene is PPP1CC.
+PPP1CB (Protein Phosphatase 1 Catalytic Subunit Beta) is a Protein Coding gene.
+Diseases associated with PPP1CB include Noonan Syndrome-Like Disorder With Loose Anagen Hair 2 and Noonan Syndrome-Like Disorder With Loose Anagen Hair.
+Among its related pathways are Integrin Pathway and Proteoglycans in cancer.
+Gene Ontology (GO) annotations related to this gene include protein kinase binding and phosphatase activity.
+An important paralog of this gene is PPP1CA.